Where We've Come From

 What We've Accomplished

-Successfully advocated for LB716 (104th Legislature), which gives bicyclists the same rights as pedestrians in crosswalks and abolished the mandatory sidepath law
+We successfully advocated for LB716 (104th Legislature), which gave bicyclists the same rights as pedestrians in crosswalks and abolished the mandatory sidepath law.